Medical Alert Systems With GPS

 Why Medical Alert Systems with GPS tracking provide greater safety

-MobileHelp’s Duo and Solo medical alert systems provide GPS tracking.
+MobileHelp’s Duo and Solo medical alert systems provide GPS trackingthrough the patented mobile device.
 In an emergency GPS tracking can pinpoint your location, which allows emergency assistance to reach you quicker.
 In an emergency every second counts.

 Having GPS tracking is an important benefit which MobileHelp medical alert systems provide over calling 911 from a mobile phone.
 Most 911 centers determine a mobile caller’s location based on technology that was introduced two decades ago, before cell phones were equipped with GPS.
 Many 911 centers determine the caller’s location based on which cell tower is in use.
 Pinging a cell tower does not allow 911 centers to pinpoint your location, it only allows 911 to estimate your location.